awsdocs/aws-control-tower-guide/doc_source/nested-ous.md

 ## Nested OUs and roles<a name="nested-ous-and-roles"></a>

 AWS Control Tower deploys the `AWSControlTowerExecution` role to accounts under the target OU, and to accounts in all OUs nested under the target OU, even when your intention is to register the target OU only\.
 This role gives any user of the management account **Administrator** permissions on any account that has the `AWSControlTowerExecution` role\.
-The role can be used to perform actions that normally would be disallowed by AWS Control Tower guardrails\.
+The role can be used to perform actions that normally would be disallowed by AWS Control Tower controls\.

 You can delete this role from unenrolled accounts that you don't plan to enroll\.
 If you delete this role, you cannot enroll the account with AWS Control Tower, or register the immediate parent OUs, unless you restore the role to the account\.
 To delete the `AWSControlTowerExecution` role from an account, you must be signed in under the `AWSControlTowerExecution` role, because no other IAM principals are allowed to delete roles managed by AWS Control Tower\.